LuxSci as Secure Connector for Gmail = LuxSci Email Encryption for Google

 What Google Doesn’t Provide

 If you subscribe to regular Gmail, or even Google Workspace and get Google’s version of “HIPAA Compliance”, you don’t get email encryption as part of the deal.
 In fact, with “HIPAA Compliant” Google Apps, sending email is in fact not compliant unless you separately purchase a very expensive email encryption option from Google (which they don’t even tell you about), or unless you use a third party HIPAA compliance solution to encrypt your outbound email.
 See: Google Apps HIPAA Compliance Gotchas: Email encryption not included and higher price.

 LuxSci as a Third-Party Solution

-Google Apps and Gmail users can configure their Google accounts to use a third party “SMTP Relay”.
+Google Workspace users can configure their accounts to use a third party “SMTP Relay”.
 Once set up, all email messages sent from addresses so-configured are routed from Google to the third party’s email server (e.g. LuxSci in this case).
 To LuxSci, it looks like you have connected securely from some email program to send outbound email.
 It just so happens that the “email program” in this case is Google.